Portugal World Cup Fixtures, Squad, Group, Guide - World Soccer

 Portugal World Cup Friendlies

-Portugal will kick off their 2018 international friendlies on the 23rd of March against Egypt and Mohamed Salah.
-They will then welcome the Netherlands to town three days later.
-A third friendly against England’s group opponents Tunisia will take place on the 28th of May.
-A big warm up match against Belgium is on the 2nd of June, and finally they will end their friendly campaign against Algeria a week before the tournament starts.
+Portugal kicked off their 2018 international friendlies on the 23rd of March against Egypt and Mohamed Salah and a 2-1 win.
+They then lost to the Netherlands three days later.
+Two draws against Tunisia and Belgium followed, and finally, on the 7th of June, they beat Algeria 3-0.

 Portugal World Cup Fixtures